molmod/molmod/doc/tut_graph.rst

 Edges
 -----

-The first example shows how a molecular graph can be created.
+The first example shows how one creates a molecular graph..
 The most important attribute of a graph object is ``edges``.
-This typically is a list of bonds in the molecule.
+This is (in most cases) a list of bonds in the molecule, but more edges may be included if that would be useful.

 File: ``examples/002_graphs/a_graphs.py``

 .. literalinclude:: ../examples/002_graphs/a_graphs.py

-From the edges many related data structures can be derived.
+From the edges many related properties can be derived.
 They are accessible as attributes of a graph object and are only constructed the first time they are used.
 A few examples, e.g. ``neighbors``, ``distances``, or ``symmetries``.